o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/configuration.md

 ## Build setup

-As usual, the first step of enabling the Multiplayer Gem is to make sure the gem is [added to the project](/docs/user-guide/project-config/add-remove-gems/).
+Start by ensuring the Multiplayer Gem is [added to the project](/docs/user-guide/project-config/add-remove-gems/).
 After adding the Multiplayer Gem to the project there are more steps that require editing some of the project's CMake and C++ files by hand.
 ### CMakeList.txt changes
 Make sure the `<ProjectName>.Static` target includes the correct dependencies.